Quantization

 Section titled “Importance Matrix”Use --imatrix with a calibration dataset to preserve quality on important weights:

-pmetal quantize \ --model ./output \ --output model.gguf \ --type q4km \ --imatrix calibration.jsonlFP8 Runtime Quantization
+pmetal quantize \ --model ./output \ --output model.gguf \ --method q4_k_m \ --imatrix calibration.jsonlKL Calibration and MLX Export

 Section titled “FP8 Runtime Quantization”For inference-time memory reduction without GGUF conversion: